cubyn/node-carotte-amqp/README.md

 ```

 ## Automatic description
-In your microservice architecture, you sometimes want to implement automatic discovery and get a service check for one of your functions.
+In your microservice architecture, you sometimes want to implement automatic discovery and get a service check for one of your functions or get some metrics of a service.
 This is done using the `meta` parameter in your `subscribe` functions:

 ```js
 const carotte = require('carotte')({ autoDescribe: true });